PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-08 11:49:56
+Last updated: 2024-04-08 11:50:31
-Random Quote: If you love something, set it free.
-Unless it's a tiger. - Phil Dunphy
+Random Quote: Ted: "What do you say?"Robin: "Yes!
+No!
+I don't know..."Ted: "Those are the three options." - Ted Mosby